-St. Clare's is an open, tolerant community and there is an implicit assumption that employees will not send emails/texts which are likely to be considered offensive and/or discriminatory, e.g. relating to race, gender, age, nationality, religion and so on (see also the Code of Conduct and the Equal Opportunities & Dignity at Work Policies).
-The sending of such emails would be dealt with under the College's Disciplinary Procedure.
+St. Clare's is an open, tolerant community and there is an implicit assumption that employees will not send emails/texts or other social media communication which are likely to be considered offensive and/or discriminatory, e.g. relating to race, gender, age, nationality, religion and so on (see also the Employee Code of Conduct and the Equal Opportunities & Dignity at Work Policies).
+The sending of such emails will be dealt with under the College's Disciplinary Procedure.